jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

 1. To make it easier to see your changes, set the map's initial center to the same location as the London popup.
-2. Locate the popup for marker 2 `popup2_content` and use += to append the iframe embed code from [https://soundcloud.com/londonstreetnoises/grosvenor-1928](https://soundcloud.com/londonstreetnoises/grosvenor-1928){:target="_blank"}
+2. Locate the popup for marker 2 `popup2_content` To get an iframe embed code for a Sound Cloud video from London, go to [https://soundcloud.com/londonstreetnoises/grosvenor-1928](https://soundcloud.com/londonstreetnoises/grosvenor-1928){:target="_blank"}
 3. Click the share button, then `Embed`, then copy the code.
     <p align="center">
     <img src= "Images/6-SoundCloud.JPG">